lilyhoratio/mastermind/README.md

   - enters nothing
   - enters guess with more than 4 digits

 - [x] Clippy (📎) animation when user wants to change difficulty, which prompts the user to change the number of max tries allowed.
-Changing the max tries resets state for number of guesses remaining.

 ![Error-handling](error-handling.gif)